Updated: Jan 19

 Pranayama starts a process whereby the molecules of energy, prana, and the mental processes which interact with each other so that the body can experience life and consciousness gets transformed.
 This transformation is positive, and brings to the surface the hitherto hidden feelings of compassion, love and the feeling of unity with everything around.
 The physical body is matter which can be transformed into energy as the basic fundamental units forming both - atoms- are the similar.

-The body can be transformed by yoga, more precisely Hatha yoga ( the physical training system), because Hathya yoga cleanses the body of all impurities and blockages leaving it pure and subtle.
+The body can be transformed by yoga, more precisely Hatha yoga ( the physical training system), because Hathya yoga cleanses the body of all impurities and blockages leaving it pure and subtle along with its other benefits.
 Pranayama is a tool to unite the individual self ( spirit, soul) to the cosmic self, or the universal spirit, soul.
-This change can happen when the prana, or the cosmic energy present within is regulated ( ayama means regulation or control) by practicing pranayama.
+This change can happen when the prana, or the cosmic ene0rgy present within is regulated (ayama means regulation or control) by practicing pranayama.
 A regular and consistent practice of pranayama leaves the practitioner spellbound owing to the percolation of the benefits of pranayama in his overall being and existence.

 The transformation begins with the obvious changes happening in the structure, smell, and the quality of the skin.
 The practitioner remains infused with positivity, the senses remain subdued and the urge for everything external gets diminished.
 Practicing pranayama removes all impurities from all the five bodies of the practitioner, the mind as it means in yoga and the thoughts gain strength.
 The minor provocations to which the practitioner used to easily fall prey to earlier loose their significance.
 In order to extract the maximum benefits from practicing pranayamas one must be aware of the basic requirements for yoga breathing exercises.